Tuninter Flight 1153

-Tuninter Flight 1153 was a scheduled international passenger flight flown by Tuninter Airlines flight from Bari International Airport in Italy, to Djerba-Zarzis Airport on the Tunisian island of Djerba.
+Tuninter Flight 1153 was a scheduled international passenger flight flown by Tuninter Airlines from Bari International Airport in Italy, to Djerba-Zarzis Airport on the Tunisian island of Djerba.
 On 6 August 2005, the Tuninter ATR 72 ditched into the Mediterranean Sea about 18 miles (29 km) from the city of Palermo.
 Sixteen of the 39 people on board died.
 The accident resulted from fuel exhaustion due to the installation of fuel quantity indicators designed for the ATR 42 in the larger ATR 72.
 It was also Tuninter's first fatal accident in the 14-year history of the company.

 History

 The flight was under the command of 45-year-old Captain Chafik al-Gharbi (شفيق الغربي), a skilled and experienced pilot with a total of 7,182 flight hours.
 The co-pilot, 28-year-old Ali Kebaier Lassoued (علي كبيّر لسود, also known as Ali Kebaier al-Aswad), had logged 2,431 flight hours.
 Both the captain and co-pilot were well-acquainted with the ATR 72, having accrued 5,582 hours and 2,130 hours in it, respectively.

 The aircraft, an ATR 72–202, had its fuel quantity indicator (FQI) replaced the night before the flight, but technicians inadvertently installed an FQI designed for the ATR 42, a similar but smaller airplane with smaller fuel tanks.
 Ground crews and the flight engineer, relying on the incorrect readings from the newly installed FQI, loaded the aircraft with an inadequate amount of fuel for the flight.

 On the flight from Bari to Djerba, both engines cut out in mid-flight.
 The aircraft's right engine failed at 23,000 feet (7,000 metres).
 The aircraft began to descend to 17,000 feet, but 100 seconds after the right engine failure, the left engine also failed at 21,900 feet (6,700 metres).
 The flight crew did not detect the fuel exhaustion because the incorrectly-installed ATR 42 gauge indicated an adequate amount of fuel in the tanks, even after all of the usable fuel had been consumed.
 After the engine failure, the captain requested an emergency landing in Palermo, Sicily.
 The crew tried repeatedly but unsuccessfully to restart the engines as they navigated to Palermo.
 The ATR glided for 16 minutes, but was unable to reach the runway and the plane was forced to ditch into the sea, 23 nmi northeast of Palermo International Airport at a speed of 145 mph.
 The aircraft broke into three sections upon impact.

 The entire aircraft floated for some time after the crash, but only the central fuselage and the wings remained floating.
 Patrol boats from Palermo arrived 46 minutes after the ditching and began the rescue and recovery.